evan-ite/cub3d/README.md

 ## Current to-do
 - invalid fd close() when texture file doesn't exist or is broke
 - free all the stuff and fix a million leaks (Elise)
-- draw the rest of the owl
+- stop player from taking multiple pictures of the same kim
+- stop player from taking pictures when she's not in the screen, but close
+- threads
+- doors